Machine learning improves particle accelerator diagnostics

-Category: Environment Hits: 1Operators of Jefferson Lab's primary particle accelerator are getting a new tool to help them quickly address issues that can prevent it from running smoothly.
+Category: Environment Hits: 5Operators of Jefferson Lab's primary particle accelerator are getting a new tool to help them quickly address issues that can prevent it from running smoothly.
 The machine learning system has passed its first two-week test, correctly identifying glitchy accelerator components and the type of glitches they're experiencing in near-real-time.
 An analysis of the results of the first field test of the custom-built machine learning system was recently published.

 Read more https://www.sciencedaily.com/releases/2021/01/210105104835.htm